Biography of Paul Cezanne

 Interesting fact ...

 Remarkably, especially given the seemingly broad brush strokes used, it took Cezanne seven years to complete the Large Bathers (1900-1906).
 The other striking thing about the work is its huge size: 211 cm by 251 cms.
-Cezanne had to have a slit made in his studio wall to accommodate it!
+Cezanne had to have a slit made in his studio wall to remove it!

 1906: Cezanne’s death